 Procedures and Policies

-Disability Services Grievance and Appeal Procedures
+Student Access Office (formerly Disability Services) Grievance and Appeal Procedures

 - An investigation conducted by the Director shall follow the filing of a grievance.
 The investigation shall be informal, but thorough, and it should afford all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the grievance.